JingruiHou/NuMuR/README.md

 # Neural machine unranking

-This repository provides the code for the paper **"This repository provides the code for the paper **"# Neural machine unranking."**
+This repository provides the code for the paper **"# Neural machine unranking."**
-Dataset and code will be released soon.
+The dataset and code will be released soon.